ashwinkabadi/azure-docs/articles/virtual-machines/disks-pools-troubleshoot.md

 ## Recover a disk pool or an iSCSI target

 First, stop the disk pool and restart it.
 Then check the status of the disk pool and the iSCSI target.
-If they have recovered, then any Azure VMware clusters connected to the disk pool will recover automatically unless the disk pool has been inaccessible for more than 24 hours.
+If they have recovered, then any Azure VMware Solution clusters connected to the disk pool will recover automatically unless the disk pool has been inaccessible for more than 24 hours.
 If it has been more than 24 hours, then you need to contact Azure support to forcibly disconnect the inaccessible datastores associated with the disk pool.
-After that, you can reconnect the VS clusters to the disk pool and configure the datastores.
+After that, you can reconnect the AVS clusters to the disk pool and configure the datastores.

 If the disk pool didn't recover after this process, contact Azure support and provide the tracking ID for any error message you've received.